Zoneomics Logo

 (2)

-An application, the submittal of a site plan and building plan with location and specifics of the coop and attached run and the setbacks from all property lines and structures, including those on adjacent properties.
+An application, shall include submittal of a proposed site plan and building plan showing location and specifics of the coop and attached run and setbacks from all property lines and structures, including structures on adjacent properties.

 (3)